 Attempt to arrest Imran Khan: LHC orders police to suspend Zaman Park operation

-The Lahore High Court (LHC) barred on Wednesday police operation at Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan's Zaman Park residence till 10am on Thursday.
+The Lahore High Court (LHC) ordered police to suspend the operation outside Zaman Park in Lahore that began on Tuesday as law enforcement personnel attempted to arrest Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan in connection with the Toshkhana case.

-Earlier, the law enforcement personnel once again retreated from former prime minister's residence without arresting him.
+On Wednesday, the LHC ordered police to stop till 10am on Thursday.
+On the other hand, the Islamabad High Court (IHC) disposed of a plea seeking the cancellation of the PTI chief’s arrest warrants.

-Earlier, law enforcement personnel continued their attempt to arrest former prime minister in connection with the Toshkhana case.
-Imran had claimed that the Rangers were in confrontation with the people outside his Zaman Park residence.
+On Tuesday, law enforcement personnel had arrived at Zaman Park to arrest former prime minister, following which they clased with PTI supporters.
+By Wednesday afternoon, law enforcement personnel began retreating from the former prime minister’s residence without arresting him.

-PTI’s official Twitter showed the former PM, donning a gas mask, addressing party supporters at Zaman Park.
+Earlier in the day, PTI’s official Twitter account showed the former PM, donning a gas mask, addressing party supporters at Zaman Park.
 Later, he was seen without the gas mask among his supporters.

 In a tweet, Imran said that after a day of facing tear gas, cannons with chemical water, rubber bullets and live bullets, Rangers were taking over and were now in direct confrontation with his supporters.